2012–2013 escalation of the Syrian civil war: Continued fighting (July–October 2013)

 On 6 August 2013, rebels captured Menagh Military Airbase after a 10-month siege.
 The strategic airbase is located on the road between Aleppo city and the Turkish border.
 On 21 August a chemical attack took place in the Ghouta region of the Damascus countryside, leading to thousands of casualties and several hundred dead in the opposition-held stronghold.
 The attack was followed by a military offensive by government forces into the area, which had been hotbeds of the opposition.
 On 24 August, rebels captured the town of Ariha.
 However, government forces recaptured Ariha on 3 September.
-On 26 August, rebel forces took over the town of Khanasir in Aleppo Governorate which was the government's last supply route for the city of Aleppo.
+On 26 August, rebel forces took over the town of Khanasir in Aleppo Governorate which was the government's last supply route for Aleppo.

 On 8 September 2013, rebels led by the al-Nusra Front captured the Christian town of Maaloula, 43 km north of Damascus, The Syrian Army launched a counterattack a few days later, recapturing the town.
 On 18 September, the Islamic State of Iraq and the Levant (ISIS) overran the FSA-held town of Azaz in the north.
 The fighting was the most severe since tensions rose between militant factions in Syria earlier in the year.
 Soon after ISIS captured Azaz, a ceasefire was announced between the rival rebel groups.
 However, in early October, more fighting erupted in the town.

 On 20 September 2013, Alawite militias including the NDF killed 15 civilians in the Sunni village of Sheik Hadid in Hama Governorate.
 The massacre occurred in retaliation for a rebel capture of the village of Jalma, in Hama, which killed five soldiers, along with the seizure of a military checkpoint which killed 16 soldiers and 10 NDF militiamen.
 In mid-September, the military captured the towns of Deir Salman and Shebaa on the outskirts of Damascus.
 The Army also captured six villages in eastern Homs.
 Fighting broke out in those towns again in October.
 On 28 September, rebels seized the Ramtha border post in Daraa Governorate on the Syria Jordan crossing after fighting which left 26 soldiers dead along with 7 foreign rebel fighters.
-On 3 October, AFP reported that Syria's army re-took the town of Khanasir, which is located on a supply route linking central Syria to the city of Aleppo.
+On 3 October, AFP reported that Syria's army had managed to re-take the town of Khanasir, which is located on a supply route linking central Syria to the city of Aleppo.
 On 7 October, the Syrian Army managed to reopen the supply route between Aleppo and Khanasir.